Parzon/CGU-s-AI-Assistant/README.md

 # README for the CGU AI Assistant Project

 Welcome to the official repository of the Claremont Graduate University AI Assistant!
-Our mission is to make campus life easier and more accessible for both current and prospective students by providing instant, reliable answers to their frequently asked questions.
-Below, you'll find everything you need to understand about our project and how you can contribute or benefit from it.
+Our mission is to make campus life easier and more accessible for current and prospective students, as well as faculty, by providing instant, reliable answers to frequently asked questions.
+Below, you'll find everything you need to understand our project and how you can contribute or benefit from it.

 ## Mission

-Our goal is to empower every student at Claremont Graduate University—prospective or current—by providing accurate, efficient assistance across the university's informational ecosystem.
+Our goal is to empower every student/faculty at Claremont Graduate University—prospective or current—by providing accurate, efficient assistance across the university's informational ecosystem.

 ## Vision